 “For a while, people thought that superconductivity and magnetism would work against each other.
 We have explored a material where both develop at the same time.”

 Aside from superconductivity and magnetism, some iron-based superconductors have the right conditions to host “topological” surface states.
 The existence of these unique electronic states, localized at the surface (they do not exist in the bulk of the material), reflects strong interactions between an electron’s spin and its orbital motion around the nucleus of an atom.
-Corresponding author Peter Johnson, leader of the Electron Spectroscopy Group, said:
+The corresponding author Peter Johnson, leader of the Electron Spectroscopy Group, said:

 “When you have a superconductor with topological surface properties, you’re excited by the possibility of topological superconductivity.
 Topological superconductivity is potentially capable of supporting Majorana fermions, which could serve as qubits, the information-storing building blocks of quantum computers.”